 Importers of motor and heating fuels

-If you’re importing hydrocarbon oils or biofuels into the UK, there are various ways to account for and make payment of Fuel Duty.
+If you’re importing hydrocarbon oils or biofuels into the UK, there are various ways to account for and make payment of duty.
 This will depend on:

 - how often you’ll import it

-- whether it’s coming from inside or outside the European Union (EU)
+- whether it’s coming from countries inside or outside the EU

-- whether duty has already been paid in another EU country
+- whether duty has already been paid in an EU country

 Producers and warehousekeepers